danog/php-rtc-webrtc/README.md

 If that sounds like you, this could be a great place to get involved.

 Feel free to reach out by email(via github@aminyazdanpanah.com) with your GitHub username (for example: github.com/your-username) and we’ll get back to you soon.

-### About Git History
-We've been working on this repository and many other PHP WebRTC-related ones (**such as ICE, RTP, RTCP, and more than 22 others**) for a long time privately(in our git server) before making them open source(**We released our packages only after they have been fully tested and thoroughly debugged**).
-Originally, there was a long commit history that reflected all our work.

-However, we decided to **remove that history** in the initial public commit to **protect our privacy**.
-The original commits included details like our **working hours based on commit times and counts**, as well as our **personal email addresses**, which we did not feel comfortable sharing publicly.

-**Removing the history helps us keep that information private and stay a bit safer from potential security risks.**

 ## License